t-sagara/jageocoder/README.md

 ## License

-This project is licensed under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+This project is licensed under [the MIT License](https://opensource.org/licenses/mit-license.php).

 This is not the scope of the dictionary data license.
 Please follow the license of the respective dictionary data.